zooba/pymanager/pep-draft.md

 tag are treated logically - that is, ``3.1`` is a prefix of ``3.1.2`` but not of ``3.10``.

-TODO: Install using version range rather than tag

 If a tag is already satisfied by an existing install, nothing will be installed.
 The user must pass an ``--upgrade`` or ``--force`` option to replace the existing install; the former will only replace it with a newer version, while the latter will remove and replace even with the same version.

-Calling the command without providing any tags will refresh all installs, such as regenerating metadata or shortcuts.
+Calling the command without providing any tags will install the latest default version (in effect, the first non-prerelease entry in the index).
 Passing ``--upgrade`` with no tags is an error.

+Passing ``--refresh`` will regenerate all metadata and shortcuts for all installs.
+This is intentionally applied to all installs at once, as shortcut prioritisation relies on all installs being consistent (for example, the latest 3.x version should get the ``python3.exe`` shortcut, which gets complicated if users can choose to only refresh an older install).

 If a ``--target <DIR>`` option is passed with only a single tag, that runtime will be extracted to the specified directory without being registered as an